 The leading causes of death in Tanzania are malaria, HIV/AIDS, respiratory diseases and cardio-circulatory diseases.
 Many of these major causes of death and serious illness are difficult to avoid.
 The work of the healthcare system in Tanzania largely centres on treating immediate cases.
 However, it also extends to educating patients in preventative measures.

-As a participant on this medical volunteer abroad project, you will have a unique and exciting opportunity to experience health care in Tanzania first hand.
+As a medical volunteer in Tanzania with PMGY, you will have a unique and exciting opportunity to experience health care in Tanzania first hand.
 PMGY collaborate with a government hospital and community clinic within the Arusha and Meru district of the country.
 PMGY’s medical program offers a fantastic opportunity for individuals to gain volunteer experience to further their career.
 The various departments across these settings that offer a variety of exposures to participants looking to further their medical background and experience.
 Additionally, the program allows individuals to explore one of the most amazing countries in the world!

 MEDICAL VOLUNTEER PLACEMENT EXAMPLES